theo-armour/2025/blog/2025-07-27-heroic-pivot.md

 ### The Problem

-Every item of food that I have eaten at a restaurant, every shirt that I have bought, every appointment I ever made It's been an online transaction somewhere.
+Every item of food that I have eaten at a restaurant, every shirt that I have bought, every appointment I ever made, it's been an online transaction somewhere.
 Very likely, at some future time, comprehensive and detailed data on every aspect of an individual's life may be be accessible.
 "It's all written in the big book somewhere." will become an available reality.
 (The map becomes bigger than the territory, But that's another story ;-)

 Nonetheless, in this current era of paranoia, surveillance, and more paranoia, the hope of finding somebody who will release even small amounts of personal data about themselves personally, besides me, is rather unlikely.
 And/or, it will take a difficult or highly clever (future) search process.